Soukaina009/compressed-sensing-mnist-classification/README.md

 ## Report

-I wrote a full report for this project: `Direct Classification in the Compressed Domain.pdf`.
+I wrote a full report for this project: `Direct Classification in the Compressed Domain.pdf/(https://github.com/Soukaina009/compressed-sensing-mnist-classification/blob/main/Direct%20Classification%20in%20the%20Compressed%20Domain.pdf)`.
 It covers the theory behind compressed sensing, including the Restricted Isometry Property (RIP) and the sparsity assumptions, along with the complete experimental setup and analysis of the results above.

 ## Author